pooja-a-patel/04-Remix/README.md

 |![map](https://github.com/pooja-a-patel/04-Remix/blob/main/img/Map.PNG) |![donut](https://github.com/pooja-a-patel/04-Remix/blob/main/img/Donut.PNG) |![bar](https://github.com/pooja-a-patel/04-Remix/blob/main/img/Bar.PNG) |

 ### Technical Achievements
 - **On-Hover Stats**: When a user hovers over a country, specific stats relevant to that country in the given year will apppear.
+The stats include the year, total emissions, and country name.
 This was done by using tooltip.
 ### Design Achievements
 - **Accessible Color Scale for Choropleth Map**: I utilized two color palettes and tested them with diffrent color blindness traits to ensure that the colors used in thr chart are accessible.